vapor-ware/synse-docs/docs/server/user/advanced.md

 In such cases, attempts to communicate with the plugin will fail, and Synse Server will mark it as "inactive".
-This flag is used internally to skip over the plugin when performing subsequent gRPC calls in order to reduce the time overhead of waiting for the gRPC request to time out.
+This flag is used internally to skip over the plugin when performing subsequent gRPC calls in order to reduce the overhead of waiting for the gRPC request to time out.

 Periodically, Synse Server refreshes its plugins.
 That means it will look at plugin sources (whether that is config or dynamic discovery) and attempt to re-establish communication with all of them.
 This